jmarlhens/RNA_dynamics/circuits/circuit_generation/circuit_generation.md

 }
 ```

-The JSON storage only contains the circuit structure and default parameters, while simulation configurations (like pulse behavior) are specified at runtime.
+The JSON storage contains the circuit structure and default parameters, while simulation configurations (like pulse behavior) are specified at runtime.

 ## Getting Started